isiahmeadows/mithril.js/core.md

 - Update state + view sync: `context.updateSync(next?, opts = {}).then(...)`
 	- This is similar to `context.update(next?, opts = {})`, but operates synchronously.
 	- There exist legitimate use cases for sync redraws (mostly [DOM feedback](https://github.com/MithrilJS/mithril.js/issues/1166#issuecomment-234965960) and third-party integration), but semantics get hairy when sync redraws affect parent and sibling components.
 This is part of why sync redraws are restricted to subtree redraws.
 (The other main part is because it usually signals a broken abstraction.)
-- Global update: `context.globalUpdate(next?).then(...)`, `context.globalUpdateSync(next?).then(...)`
-	- `context.globalUpdate(next?).then(...)` - Update state + view async
-	- `context.globalUpdateSync(next?).then(...)` - Update state + view sync
-	- This is similar to the non-subtree variants, but .
-	- This schedules a subtree redraw, not a root-level redraw.
-	- Sync redraws are only available for subtrees, and it can only be done while not rendering the component body.
-	- Note that even though `subtree.redrawSync()` starts synchronously, DOM removals *could* be blocked by `onremove` hooks, so it still returns a promise in this case.
-And as expected, errors during the redraw are converted into rejections and not rethrown.
-	- There exist legitimate use cases for sync redraws (mostly [DOM feedback](https://github.com/MithrilJS/mithril.js/issues/1166#issuecomment-234965960) and third-party integration), but semantics get hairy when sync redraws affect parent and sibling components, thus why sync redraws are restricted to subtree redraws.
-	- Async = batched, sync = started immediately

 ## Core API